Drowsy Driving Prevention Week November 12-18, 2012

 Your insurance company has an obligation to fairly consider your interests and compensate you according to the loss you have suffered within the limits of your insurance policy.
 If the insurance company considers its own best interest, and you suffer losses as a result, you have a right to sue your own insurance company for bad faith.

-Personal Property Bad Faith:
+Personal Property Insurance Bad Faith:

 In order to prove bad faith, your attorney will have to prove that your insurance company acted unreasonably in the adjustment of your claim.
 This will be a complex process of litigation, and for optimum results it is essential that you hire an attorney with many years of experience in working directly with insurance companies.

-Motor Vehicle Accident Bad Faith:
+Motor Vehicle Accident Insurance Bad Faith:

 Likewise, if you have been in a car, truck, or motorcycle accident and are suffering from a personal injury and your insurance company has acted unreasonably or unfairly in settling your claim, you may be a victim of insurance bad faith.